Carol Rosin: Biography

-Born in Wilmington, Delaware in 1944, received Bachelor's of Science from the University of Delaware and an honorary doctorate from Archbishop Solomon Gbadebo of the Orthodox College in Nigeria, Rosin was the first woman to work as an Aerospace executive at Fairchild Industries and is a leader and the original political architect in the movement to stop Anti-satellite weapons and the Strategic Defense Initiative.
-In her time at Fairchild, Rosin served as the spokesperson for Dr. Wernher Von Braun, with whom she created the film and educational program "It's Your Turn" to expand the diversity of people working in science fields.
+Born in Wilmington, Delaware in 1944, she received her Bachelor's of Science degree from the University of Delaware and an honorary doctorate from Archbishop Solomon Gbadebo of the Orthodox College in Nigeria.
+She was the first woman to work as an Aerospace executive at Fairchild Industries and is a leader and the original political architect in the movement to stop Anti-satellite weapons and the Strategic Defense Initiative.

+During her time at Fairchild, Rosin served as the spokesperson for Dr. Wernher von Braun, with whom she created the film and educational program "It's Your Turn" to expand the diversity of people working in science fields.
 The program won many awards, including the Aviation Writers Award and the Science Teachers Gold Medal.

 Rosin helped create medical and educational training programs with ATS-6 satellites in the United States, including the first two-way audio and visual national and international satellite educational programs in over 20 countries.